 Repeat guide display is configured in the Visual Design Studio in Activation Settings when a guide is set to activate automatically.

 - Repeat every - Set how often the visitor sees the guide.
 The repeat interval starts when the visitor sees the guide.
 They are eligible to see the guide again when it has elapsed.
 Intervals can be set at a range of 1 - 10,000 hours or days.

 Tip: Use repeat guide display carefully and sparingly.
 Visitors can get guide fatigue if they receive a constant stream of guides while using your product.
 Repeating in-app messaging can contribute to this.
-It may be tempting to show a guide again until a user takes action but it should only be done when absolutely necessary.
-If visitors aren't taking action after seeing a guide reconsider your guide design, messaging, or friction in your app before spamming them with the same message over and over again.
+It may be tempting to show a guide again until a user takes action, but it should only be done when absolutely necessary.
+If visitors aren't taking action after seeing a guide reconsider your guide design, messaging, or friction in your app before spamming them with the same message repeatedly.

 Badges let you place a small icon next to an element on your page.
 When your visitors click that element, the guide will be shown.
-This is a fantastic way to add inline support to your web application - your users can request information at the moment they need it.
+This is a fantastic way to add inline support to your web application - your users can request information when they need it.